 In regular GKE clusters, all nodes have public IP addresses.
 In private clusters, nodes only have internal IP addresses to isolate nodes from inbound and outbound connectivity to the Internet.
 GKE uses VPC network peering to connect VMs running the Kubernetes API server with the rest of the cluster.
-This allows higher throughput between GKE control planes and nodes, as traffic is not routed via public internet.
+This allows higher throughput between GKE control planes and nodes, as traffic is routed using private IP addresses.

 Using private clusters has the additional security benefit that nodes are not exposed to the Internet.

 Cluster load balancing

 GKE Ingress and Cloud Load Balancing configure and deploy load balancers to expose Kubernetes workloads outside the cluster and also to the public internet.
 The GKE Ingress and Service controllers deploy objects such as forwarding rules, URL maps, backend services, network endpoint groups, and more on behalf of GKE workloads.
 Each of these resources has inherent quotas and limits and these limits also apply in GKE.
 When any particular Cloud Load Balancing resource has reached its quota, it will prevent a given Ingress or Service from deploying correctly and errors will appear in the resource's events.